 - 0 alcoholic drinks for the month: Not even in social situations.
 This is mainly a discipline thing.
 I stocked up on my favourite booze after the alcohol ban in South Africa was lifted.
 Having drinks available but resisting the temptation is an interesting challenge for me, along with the potential health benefits that come with it.

 - 4l of water per day: Personally, I've been trying intermittent fasting, but still find myself drinking many sugar-based drinks during my "eating" hours.
-I'm trying to up my water intake to help with flushing out some of the sugar while I try to cut down on the energy drinks.
+I'm trying to increase my water intake to help with flushing out some of the sugar while I try to cut down on the energy drinks.

 If you're reading this, I challenge you to create a goal and strive towards it for a month.
 At very least you'll learn more about yourself.